 The first of a three-part ballet cycle, Kentucky!
 Vol.1 weaves together the past and present story of the commonwealth.
 Rooted in history, and leaning towards the romantic, this production explores human connection and resilience through four families as they intersect and thread through each other’s lives for generations.
 A Kentucky-based creative team brings music by Scott Moore, scenic designs by Letitia Quesenberry, costumes by Alexandra Ludwig, dramaturgy by Natalie Harris, and lighting designs by Jesse AlFord.

 Let your imagination run wild with Louisville Ballet with a Subscription built just for you.
-Choose from a variety of our Curated Subscriptions or Choreograph Your Own.

 Give yourself the gift of Louisville Ballet, now with the option of dancing to your own beat.
 Flex passes offer voucher sets that can be redeemed for any show in any combination.